 Brands in this category require a high level of distinction from NSW Government as they operate autonomously, e.g. those that operate as a commercial business under a fully user-funded model, or those with a high level of legal distinction from NSW Government.

 Where there is a strong customer need, a brand exemption may be granted under the Brand Framework in either the co-brand, endorsed, independent or standalone categories.

 The audience need must be clearly identified and supported with rationale and evidence.
 Several factors should be considered when determining the appropriate exemption category including the relationship to NSW Government, commercial imperative, areas of sensitivity and independence.

 All branding including existing or new branding, logos or visual devices that does not follow the requirements of the masterbrand category requires a brand exemption in one of the exemption categories.
 Brand exemptions are not granted for unique visual styles.

 Updates to existing or the creation of new branding, logos or visual devices should not commence without prior consultation with the cluster brand team and NSW Government brand team and a formal brand exemption granted.

 How to request a brand exemption

-Exemptions can only be granted by the Minister for Digital, Minister for Customer Service and requires a formal process coordinated by the NSW Government brand team at the Department of Customer Service.
+Exemptions can only be granted by the Minister for Customer Service and Digital Government and requires a formal process coordinated by the NSW Government brand team at the Department of Customer Service.
 An exemption application requires the support of the relevant Cluster Secretary.

 Contact your cluster brand team and the NSW Government brand team prior to the development of any new branding to discuss your brand requirements and exemption application.
 You must consult with your cluster brand team and the NSW Government brand team prior to submitting an exemption request.